-If you are a member of a non-EEA CIM Region or registered with a study centre outside of the EEA, information that CIM collects may be transferred to that Region or study centre, which may not have data protection laws in force equivalent to those within the EEA.
+If you are a member of a CIM Region outside of the UK or EEA, or registered with a study centre outside of the UK or EEA, information that CIM collects may be transferred to that Region or study centre, which may not have data protection laws in force equivalent to those within the UK/EEA.
 CIM will nevertheless take steps to ensure that personal data transferred is adequately protected.
 Any data transferred in this way will be securely encrypted and, once it has been used for the purpose it was transferred, it will be deleted.

-Outside of the circumstances described above, we will not transfer your personal data to any country outside the EEA.
+Outside of the circumstances described above, we will not transfer your personal data to any country outside the UK or EEA.

 We will keep hold of your data for no longer than necessary.
 The length of time we retain it will depend on any legal obligations we have (such as tax recording purposes), the nature of any contracts we have in place with you, the existence of your consent or our legitimate interests as a business.

-Qualifications information, including assessment results, may be retained indefinitely for the purposes of verifying your CIM qualifications.
+Qualifications information, including assessment results, will be retained for 25 years for the purposes of verifying your CIM qualifications.

 Details on your interactions with CIM may be used to review the relevance and quality of the products and services we offer.
 However, we do not undertake any automated profiling or automated decision-making processes.

 Subject to certain limitations, you have the right to:

 If you have concerns or questions over the collection, storage or processing of your data, you are encouraged in the first instance to contact a member of staff to discuss and resolve any issues.

 Alternatively, you can write directly to the Chief Data Officer at: